-The Career Services Office (CSO) provides counseling, materials, resources and programs to help students and alumni in their searches for employment during the summer, school year and after graduation.
-Five lawyers constitute our staff, including one lawyer who works specifically with students interested in public service careers or judicial clerkships.
+The OCPD provides counseling, materials, resources and programs to help students and alumni in their searches for employment during the summer, school year and after graduation.
+Three lawyers constitute our staff.

 We encourage you to make an appointment for individual career counseling